Alcohol Use: Know the Facts

 Safety tips:

-• When planning a pregnancy, it’s safest not to drink any alcohol because you might be pregnant and not know it for up to 4-6 weeks.
+• When planning a pregnancy, it’s safest not to drink any alcohol because you might be pregnant and not know it for up to four to six weeks.
 During this time your unborn baby’s brain is already developing.
 You could be drinking and exposing your unborn baby to alcohol without meaning to.

 • If you didn’t know you were pregnant, stopping or reducing alcohol use as soon as possible is the safest choice.
 If you choose to use alcohol despite the risks, use as little as possible.